-The audit plan for calendar year 2015 is based on a professional staffing complement of 17 FTE.
-Internal Audit plans to add one additional professional staff in mid-2015 to assist with the audit work and expects this position to be funded by the UW and be part of an overall growth process to bring UW Internal Audit to a full complement of staff at 21 FTE over the next four years.
-We will also augment our staff by continuing our IA Internship Program in which we currently employ three UW students.
+The audit plan for calendar year 2016 is based on a professional staffing complement of 17 FTE.
+Internal Audit plans to add one additional professional staff in mid-2016 to assist with the audit work and expects this position to be funded by the UW and be part of an overall growth process to bring UW Internal Audit to a full complement of staff at 21 FTE over the next four years.
+We will also augment our staff by continuing our IA Internship Program in which we currently employ two UW students and look for ways to expand this program.

 Approximately 54% of the Internal Audit's available resources are committed to the completion of planned audit projects and follow-up audit procedures.
 The annual audit plan is designed to provide appropriate coverage utilizing a variety of audit methodologies: audits of individual units both on campus and within the UW Medicine clinical entities, functional and process audits, University-wide reviews, and information system projects.
-Internal Audit semi-annually conducts follow-up audit procedures to ensure that management is implementing controls as described within their responses to Internal Audit report findings.
+Internal Audit semiannually conducts follow-up audit procedures to ensure that management is implementing controls as described within their responses to Internal Audit report findings.